 Council advancement committee members—or others designated—have the responsibility to secure recommendations from the references appearing under requirement 2 on the Eagle Scout Rank Application.
 This may be done by letter, form, or phone call.
 For reasons of privacy and confidentiality, electronic submissions are discouraged.

 It is acceptable to send or deliver to the references an addressed envelope with instructions, and perhaps a form to complete.
 Scouts may assist with this, but that is the limit of their participation.
 Scouts are not responsible for followthrough or any other aspect of the process.
 It is up to the council’s designated representatives to collect the responses.
 If after a reasonably diligent effort no response can be obtained from any references, the board of review must go on without them.
 It must not be postponed or denied for this reason, and the Scout shall not be asked to submit additional references or to provide replacements.

 Completed reference responses of any kind are the property of the council and are confidential, and only review-board members and those officials with a specific need may see them.
 The responses are not to be viewed by or returned to the Scout.
 Doing so could discourage the submission of negative information.
 For the same reason, those providing references do not have the option of giving the reference directly to the Scout and shall not be given the option of waiving confidentiality.
 Once a review has been held, or an appeal process conducted, responses shall be returned to the council, where they will be destroyed after the Eagle Scout credentials are released or the appeal is concluded.

-In Boy Scouting, advancement references are required only for Eagle Scout rank.
+In Scouts BSA, advancement references are required only for Eagle Scout rank.
 The council determines methods of contact.

 If a board of review approves a candidate, the signed application, reference letters, and any information that might be considered confidential are returned to the local council.
 Unless otherwise directed, the service project workbook and statement of ambitions and life purpose can be returned to the Scout.
 If approval is denied, all materials are returned to the council.